Speech

 gandhi jayanti speech

 The Gandhi Jayanti is a noted occasion for the Indians, celebrated on 2nd October every year.
-The nation remembers the great Mahatma Gandhi on this day, saluting his contributions to his country’s independence.
+On this day, the nation remembers the great Mahatma Gandhi and salutes his contributions to his country’s independence.

 Educational institutions and schools, including offices, remain closed on this day.
 However, some of them can plan to organise an event to celebrate Gandhi’s birthday.
 If you are attending one of such events, you might have an opportunity to throw a Gandhi Jayanti speech.
 In that case, you’ll find these tips handy.